A semi-log plot has one axis scaled logarithmically. In AP Precalculus, we only scale the vertical (y) axis. The x-axis stays linear (equally spaced).

 π Linear Models for a Semi-log Plot

-Exponential model: y = ab^x
+Exponential model: y = abx

 β

-Linear semi-log model: y = (log_n b)x + log_n a
+Linear semi-log model: y = (logn b)x + logn a

-Slope = log_n b | y-intercept = log_n a | n = base of the log scale
+Slope = logn b | y-intercept = logn a | n = base of the log scale

 βοΈ Example 5 β Find Linear Model, Then Exponential Model